.EXE Magazine: History and profile

 Founded in 1986 by Mark Adams, former co-founder of PR agency Text 100, .EXE (rhymes with 'not sexy' as the magazine's official pronunciation guide states) was inspired by Dr. Dobb's Journal, the PC Tech Journal and the C Users Group Newsletter.
 It was conceived as a title aimed at professional programmers, in contrast to the majority of hobbyist-oriented computer magazines of the period.
 Adams served as the magazine's first editor.

-The magazine's heyday coincided with the availability of cheap PC clones running MS-DOS and the first widely adopted version of Windows, (Note: Windows 3.0 was released in May 1990, although many of .EXEs readers would have been beta testers before this.) both factors which encouraged the spread of programming into smaller businesses and created an audience for .EXE and similar titles that followed.
+The magazine's heyday coincided with the availability of cheap IBM PC compatibles running MS-DOS and the first widely adopted version of Windows, (Note: Windows 3.0 was released in May 1990, although many of .EXEs readers would have been beta testers before this.) both factors which encouraged the spread of programming into smaller businesses and created an audience for .EXE and similar titles that followed.
 Unusually for the UK, the magazine was sold primarily by postal subscription and controlled circulation, rather than in retail newsagents.
 This reflected its focus on a professional audience, as many readers obtained their copies through their employment.